 where $\theta$ contains the parameter in encoder, decoder and domain proportion. $L_{\text {gen }}(\theta)$ denotes the cross-entropy loss over training data $\left\{\mathbf{x}_{i}, \mathbf{y}_{i}\right\}_{i=1}^{n}$ and $L_{\mathrm{mix}}(\theta)$ denotes the cross-entropy loss over the words/domain labels.
 For $L_{\mathrm{mix}}(\theta)$, we compute the cross-entropy loss of its domain proportion $\Phi(\mathbf{w})$ as $-\log \left(\Phi_{J}(\mathbf{w})\right)$, which take $J$ as the domain label.
 Hence, $L_{\mathrm{mix}}(\theta)$ is computed as the sum of the cross-entropy loss over all such pairs of word labels of the training data.

-\subsection{Domain classification}
+\subsection{Domain Classification}

-Domain similarity has been successfully applied in NMT domain adaptation. \citet{moore-lewis-2010-intelligent} calculate cross-entropy scores with a language model to represent the domain similarity. \citet{riess21:mtsummit} leverage simple classifiers to compute similarity scores; these scores are more effective than scores from language models for domain adaptation of NMT.
-Following \citet{riess21:mtsummit}, we compute domain similarity using a sentence-level classifier, but in contrast with their work, we based our classifier on a pre-trained language model.
+Domain similarity has been successfully applied in NMT domain adaptation. \citet{moore-lewis-2010-intelligent} calculate cross-entropy scores with a language model to represent the domain similarity. \citet{riess21:mtsummit} leverage simple classifiers to compute similarity scores; these scores are more effective than scores from language models for NMT domain adaptation.
+Motivated by \citet{riess21:mtsummit}, we compute domain similarity using a sentence-level classifier, but in contrast with previous work, we based our classifier on a pre-trained language model.
 Given $k$ domain corpora (one general domain corpus and $n$ out-of-domain corpora), we trained a sentence classification model $M$ based on BERT \cite{devlin-etal-2019-bert}.
 For a sentence $x$ with a domain label $L_x$, a simple softmax is added to the top of the model $M$ to predict the domain probability of sentence $x$:

 where $W$ is the parameter matrix of $M$ and $h$ is the hidden state of $M$. $P(x \mid h)$ is a probability set, which contains $k$ probability scores indicating the similarity of sentence $x$ to each domain.
-A higher probability $P$ of general domain means the domain of sentence $x$ is more similar to the general domain, and vice versa.
-We finally select the probability of the general domain as the score of the sentence $x$ and use this score as the curriculum to split the task in meta-learning (see more details in Section~\ref{sec:meta-learning}).
+We finally select the probability of the general domain (from $k$ probability scores) as the score of the sentence $x$ and use this score as the curriculum to split the task in meta-learning (see more details in Section~\ref{sec:meta-learning}).
 A higher score indicates that the sentence is more similar to the general domain, so we will select it earlier.